decentralized-identity/element/packages/element-lib/test/Truffle-Tests/Element_Contract_Test_Explainer.md

 From a third node command line window, go to the element/test folder:

 ```
-$ truffle test
+$ npx truffle test
 ```
 This runs the 4 Truffle unit tests of the element contracts:
 1. Adds an operator to the registry, tests that 0 in bytes32 is an invalid hash and proves that an operator cannot be added twice
 2. Stakes an operator, tests that only a registered operator can stake, tests that the stake is large enough or that if stake is increased that the current amount is over current limit of 32 eth
-3. Tests withdrawl of stake from contract including attempting to withdraw too early
+3. Tests withdrawal of stake from contract including attempting to withdraw too early
 4. Tests submission of anchorhash, checks that only a non-withdrawing operator can submit a hash, checks slashing condition

 The Element contract testing suit consists of 5 contracts but only 3 will be actually used in production: